-- 3.3 Students are expected to attend all timetabled induction sessions relating to plagiarism and collusion.
+- undergraduate and taught postgraduate students or the Code of Practice for Research Degrees for postgraduate research students. - 3.3 Students are expected to attend all timetabled induction sessions relating to plagiarism and collusion.
 They should also familiarise themselves with any discipline-specific conventions (e.g. referencing methods).
-If there are any issues of understanding, it is the student's responsibility to seek clarification as soon as possible. - 3.4 Where an induction session relating to plagiarism and collusion has been missed, it will be assumed by the University that the student has made every effort to catch up on the covered content as soon as possible and that subsequent claims of ignorance or misunderstanding will not be accepted. - 3.5 The student should understand that there are no mitigating factors which may excuse plagiarism or collusion.
+If there are any issues of understanding, it is the student's responsibility to seek clarification as soon as possible. - Where an induction session relating to plagiarism and collusion has been missed, it will be assumed by the University that the student has made every effort to catch up on the covered content as soon as possible and that subsequent claims of ignorance or misunderstanding will not be accepted. - 3.5 The student should understand that there are no mitigating factors which may excuse plagiarism or collusion.
 There is always a legitimate alternative to academic deception such as a formal request for an extension, seeking advice from the Module Organiser or the student's Academic Adviser or Supervisor, seeking support from Student Services and/or Learning Enhancement Team, or applying for an interruption to studies.